1997–98 Charlotte Hornets season: Regular season

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Rice was selected for the 1998 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his third and final All-Star appearance.
+Off the bench, Rice scored 16 points and made 4 out of 6 three-point field-goal attempts, as the Eastern Conference defeated the Western Conference, 135–114.
 In addition, Rice participated in the NBA Three-Point Shootout for the fourth consecutive year, and also participated in the inaugural NBA 2Ball Competition, along with Andrea Stinson of the WNBA's Charlotte Sting.
-Rice also finished in eleventh place in Most Valuable Player voting, while Mason finished tied in ninth place in Defensive Player of the Year voting, and Geiger finished tied in thirteenth place in Most Improved Player voting.
+Rice also finished in eleventh place in Most Valuable Player voting, while Mason finished tied in ninth place in Defensive Player of the Year voting, and Geiger finished tied in 13th place in Most Improved Player voting.

-In the 1998 NBA playoffs, the Hornets defeated the Atlanta Hawks, 3–1 in the Eastern Conference First Round, but were eliminated 4–1 by Michael Jordan, Scottie Pippen, and the 2-time defending NBA champion Chicago Bulls in the Eastern Conference Semi-finals, despite winning Game 2 on the road at the United Center, 78–76.
+The Hornets finished second in the NBA in home-game attendance behind the Chicago Bulls, with an attendance of 959,634 at the Charlotte Coliseum during the regular season.
+On November 25, 1997, the team's sellout streak ended at 364 consecutive games (371 including post-season contests); this was the second longest active sell-out streak at the time, behind the Bulls' 465.

+NBA playoffs

+In the Eastern Conference First Round of the 1998 NBA playoffs, the Hornets faced off against the 5th–seeded Atlanta Hawks, a team that featured All-Star center, and Defensive Player of the Year, Dikembe Mutombo, All-Star guard Steve Smith, and Mookie Blaylock; Smith was Rice's former teammate on the Miami Heat.
+The Hornets won the first two games over the Hawks at home at the Charlotte Coliseum, before losing Game 3 on the road by a 32-point margin, 96–64 at the Georgia Dome.
+The Hornets won Game 4 over the Hawks on the road, 91–82 to win the series in four games.

+In the Eastern Conference Semi-finals, the team faced off against the top–seeded, and 2-time defending NBA champion Bulls, who won the Central Division title, and were led by the trio of All-Star guard, and Most Valuable Player of the Year, Michael Jordan, All-Star forward Scottie Pippen, and rebound-specialist Dennis Rodman.
+The Hornets lost Game 1 to the Bulls on the road, 83–70 at the United Center, but managed to win Game 2 on the road, 78–76 to even the series.
+However, the Hornets lost their next two home games at the Charlotte Coliseum, before losing Game 5 to the Bulls at the United Center, 93–84, thus losing the series in five games.

 The Bulls would go on to reach the 1998 NBA Finals, where they defeated the Utah Jazz in six games to win their third consecutive NBA championship, and sixth overall in eight years.

-The Hornets finished second in the NBA in home-game attendance behind the Bulls, with an attendance of 959,634 at the Charlotte Coliseum during the regular season.
-On November 25, 1997, the team's sellout streak would end at 364 consecutive games (371 including post-season contests); this was the second longest active sell-out streak at the time, behind the Bulls' 465.